-Maybe it was the diversity of her early life that later led Wolf to pursue a variety of interests including acting and directing in theater, filmmaking, journalism, flying airplanes, rock climbing, scuba diving, teaching herself piano, mountain biking, competitive tennis and playing guitar in a rock band (so cliché but true!) and filmmaking (her documentary on San Francisco’s the first and longest-running lesbian dance party, CLUB Q, screened at over 100 film festivals worldwide).
+Maybe it was the diversity of her early life that later led Wolf to pursue a variety of interests including acting and directing in theater, journalism, flying airplanes, rock climbing, scuba diving, assisting a horse veterinarian, teaching herself piano, mountain biking, competitive tennis and playing guitar in a rock band (so cliché but true!) and filmmaking (her documentary on San Francisco’s the first and longest-running lesbian dance party, CLUB Q, screened at over 100 film festivals worldwide).

-Such a life gave Wolf exposure to a wide and eclectic range of people and disciplines, keen powers of observation, a passion for the natural world, unlimited curiosity, a flair for the dramatic and a strong independent streak — very helpful traits, it turns out, for a writer intent on discovering unseen connections and looking beyond the known.
+Such a varied life gave Wolf exposure to a wide and eclectic range of people and disciplines, keen powers of observation, a passion for the natural world, unlimited curiosity, a flair for the dramatic and a strong independent streak — very helpful traits, it turns out, for a writer intent on looking beyond the known and resisting the norm.